Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## IPv4 -> IPv6

 Only endpoints in the path need to do transport things, but every router need to do network things.
-So, switching from IPv4 to IPv6 requires we to update all devices including routers.
+So, switching from IPv4 to IPv6 requires us to update all devices including routers.

-- Dual Stacking: routers can understand both 4 and 6
+- Dual Stacking: routers can understand both IPv4 and IPv6

 - Tunneling: